brewerwall/unitz/README.md

 #### Alcohol By Volume (ABV)

-Alcohol By Volume (ABV) is the alcohol content of the beer based on the original gravity, final gravity and formula version.
-Source of equation is
-at [Brewer's Friend](https://www.brewersfriend.com/2011/06/16/alcohol-by-volume-calculator-updated/).
+Alcohol By Volume (ABV) is the percent of alcohol content in the beer based on the original gravity, final gravity and formula version.
+Source of equation is at [Brewer's Friend](https://www.brewersfriend.com/2011/06/16/alcohol-by-volume-calculator-updated/).

 ```php